JasonASC4/quiz-4-corrections/README.md

 Question 11: Match the access modifier with its visibility.

-The correct answer is: public being visible in all packages, private being visible only in the class in which its defined, default being visible within the class in which it's defined, as well as by classes within the same package, and protected being visible within the class in which it's defined, by classes within the same package, and by subclasses of the class in which it's defined.
+Correct answer: public being visible in all packages, private being visible only in the class in which its defined, default being visible within the class in which it's defined, as well as by classes within the same package, and protected being visible within the class in which it's defined, by classes within the same package, and by subclasses of the class in which it's defined.

-This is the correct answer because if you search up the definition of each class, it describes what the purposes are for the access modifiers .
+This is correct because if you search up the definition of each class, it describes what the purposes are for the access modifiers .
 Default and protected classes are both “package-level access” classes, meaning that only classes in the same package can access it.

 Question 12: Let's assume I've got my Scanner object setup as shown below. import java.util.Scanner;